 Atypicals are a group of unrelated drugs united by the fact that they work differently from typical anti-psychotics.
 Most share a common attribute of working on serotonin receptors as well as dopamine receptors.

-Autonomic Nervous System (ANS): this controls involuntary muscles, such as those of the stomach and the heart, and the endocrine system which produces and distributes hormones.
+Autonomic Nervous System (ANS): this controls involuntary muscles, such as those of the stomach and the heart – overriding the regular control of the medulla oblongata – and the endocrine system which produces and distributes hormones.
 There are two branches of the ANS which work antagonistically to maintain homeostasis:-